klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost-previous.md

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

 {% hint style="success" %}
-NOTE: The computation costs below are used before the incompatible change, or the "hard fork" introduced in klaytn v1.7.0.
+NOTE: The computation costs below are used before the protocol upgrade, or the "hard fork" introduced in klaytn v1.7.0.
+In case of Baobab network, protocol upgrade is applied from block number `75373312`.
+We will apply protocol upgrade for Cypress network later.
 If you want the latest document, please refer to [latest document](computation-cost.md).
 {% endhint %}